turbot/guardrails-samples/policy_packs/gcp/storage/enforce_created_by_and_create_timestamp_labels_for_storage_buckets/README.md

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for Compute Engine instances:

-- Enforce Google Managed Key or Higher for Storage Buckets
+- Enforce tagging of storage buckets

 - **[Policy settings →](https://hub-guardrails-turbot-com-git-development-turbot.vercel.app/policy-packs/enforce_created_by_and_create_timestamp_labels_for_storage_buckets/settings)**